CyberReboot/vcontrol/README.md

    $ cd vcontrol
    $ make api
    # optional - "make install" to install vcontrol to your python path
+   # the daemon should be reachable at the URL given by make api
    ```

 3. To install `vcontrol` as a daemon locally: